davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 In this case again, the `,` separates your set of data, where the `:` differentiate your data set.
 Remember, protocols need good documentation so other developers can make sense of them.

-# Types - meaning: be aware how you send your data.
+# Types - be aware how you send your data.

 Computers work in 1 and 0s, and this is a fact.
 There is no way for example to distinguish a compiled application from regular data.
 Everything is stored as a series of bits.
 Meaning even the data that is sent over the internet is in 1 and 0s.